13 Best sunscreen for kids and toddlers, according to medical experts

 Credit: Getty

-Extend measures beyond the best sunscreen too.
-"Kids of all ages should be covering up exposed parts with suitable clothing," says Dr Mariam, GP and founder of Adegoke Wellness Clinic (opens in new tab).
-Whether they are building sandcastles at the beach or playing with the best outdoor toys for kids (opens in new tab) in the garden, it’s important to help protect your child with the right clothing, from UV protective swimwear to the best sun hats for kids (opens in new tab)
+On top of slathering on the best sunscreen for kids, you should take extra precautions to protect their delicate skin.
+"Kids of all ages should be covering up exposed parts with suitable clothing," says Dr Mariam Adegoke, GP and founder of Adegoke Wellness Clinic.
+Whether they are building sandcastles at the beach or playing with the best outdoor toys in the garden, it’s important to help protect your child with the right clothing, from UV protective swimwear to the best sun hats for kids

 How often should you reapply sunscreen on kids?

-According to Dr Sandra Gamper, GP and Cosmetic Doctor (opens in new tab), you should reapply sunscreen probably a lot more regularly than you think.
+According to Dr Sandra Gamper, you should reapply sunscreen probably a lot more regularly than you think.
 "Sun avoidance should be practised as much as possible.
 However, if that’s unavoidable, chemical sunscreen should be applied 15 to 30 minutes before leaving the house.
 While mineral sunscreens offer protection the moment they are worn.
 Then keep reapplying every two hours or every time after a swim - when the skin is dry."

 How frequently you apply sunscreen does depend somewhat on the formula you choose and your location in the world.
-"For example, in the UK long lasting formulas are ideal before school - as re-application isn’t always something that can be done during the school day," acknowledges skin expert Abi Cleeve.
+"For example, in the UK long-lasting formulas are ideal before school - as re-application isn’t always something that can be done during the school day," acknowledges Abi Cleeve.
 Generally, creams are best for a thorough application but sprays and mists are sometimes an easier option with children.

 Very few children enjoy having sunscreen applied - even the best sunscreen for kids.
 Especially when they’re in the middle of building a sandcastle or playing in the paddling pool.
 So Dr Jennifer Crawley suggests making it as fun as possible: "Get your little one involved in the process of applying sun cream by drawing fun shapes on their skin and allowing them to rub it in.
 You could also get them to do the same on you."